 That PG Rating Explained

-Is WandaVision kid-friendly and ok for children to see?
+Is WandaVision kid-friendly?
 Notably, Marvel movie releases have been at a steady parent predictable rating of PG-13.
 Lots of action, violence, language, and adult humor one liners.
 But as a Marvel first, this television mini series is getting it’s first ever PG rating.
-The WandaVision age rating is TV-PG for “action, adventure, comedy.”

 It’s no secret that I am highly skeptical of all child age ratings (um hello, Star Wars: The Rise of Skywalker not disclosing any language??).
 With film ratings unpredictable these days, PG rating oscillating between Incredibles 2 intense to Christopher Robin calm, having fully disclosed parent guidelines can help determine if a movie or television show is truly family friendly – and worth paying those Disney+ subscription fees.
 (Soul movie review, am I right?)

 Why is WandaVision rated TV-PG?
 The WandaVision is rated TV-PG for “action, adventure, comedy.”
 Is this WandaVision Review | Safe for kids?
 Here’s what to expect for parent guidelines for this first ever PG rated Marvel television series.
 But warning: I only had access to preview the first 3 episodes of the series.
 So this PG rating breakdown is strictly for the first 3 episodes only.

 Violence.
 This is NOT the action-packed “kick-butt” kind of Marvel entertainment you’re used to.
 But even through all of the hokey TV references, there are a few blood, gore and squeamish “health” moments to consider if you’re watching with your kids.